gcallah/BookReviews/goodspeed.md

 ## Peter Pan versus Dorian Gray

-G then lumps together three completely different theories of the business cycle, when he says "in the cyclical 'manic,' 'malinvestment,' or 'forest fire' view of recessions, the longer we have gone without a recession, the more we should anticipate that one is imminent" (41).
+G again lumps together completely different theories of the business cycle, when he says "in the cyclical 'manic,' 'malinvestment,' or 'forest fire' view of recessions, the longer we have gone without a recession, the more we should anticipate that one is imminent" (41).
 Again, this is just nonsense.